kanokarob/Dragonkind-Evolved/README.md

 - Only appears at Cruel+ difficulty

 **Launcher**
+- Has an Eye of Ender-themed visual above it that looks at nearby players and glows when charged
-- Glows when charged.
-While charged, frequently shoots heat-seeking Eye of Ender projectiles at players flying within its airspace
+- While charged, frequently shoots heat-seeking Eye of Ender projectiles at players flying within its airspace
 - Only appears at Ferocious+ difficulty

 **Portal**
 - Periodically teleports up to 3 random players to the top of random towers
+- Has a glowing, circular Nether Portal floating behind it
 - Only one Portal Crystal can be present at a time
 - Only appears at Ferocious+ difficulty

 **10,000**
+- Makes all other End Crystals invulnerable until this one is destroyed
+- Has a glowing, ornate golden crown surrounding it
 - Only appears during the 10,000 Dragon fight
 - Only one 10,000 Crystal can be present at a time
-- Makes all other End Crystals invulnerable until this one is destroyed

 </details>